modelica/ModelicaSpecification/Tutorial.md

 In October 2000, the first workshop on Modelica with 85 participants took place in Lund, Sweden.

-This has been followed by later conferences, see https://modelica.org/events/#conference-proceedings
+This has been followed by later conferences, see [Conference Proceedings](https://modelica.org/events/#conference-proceedings)

 ## Conclusions